JurajNyiri/HomeAssistant-Tapo-Control/README.md

 <details>
   <summary>tapo_control.set_auto_track_mode</summary>

-**Warning: This mode is not available in Tapo app and we do not know why.
-Use at your own risk and please report any success or failures in [Home Assistant: Community Forum](https://community.home-assistant.io/t/tapo-cameras-control/231795).**

 **Works for free on firmwares before version 1.1.7.**

 **Starting with firmware 1.1.7 the feature requires Tapo Care subscription.**